 We also have so many other opportunities the rest of the month, too.
 I'd really like to thank all our wonderful participants for stepping up with their own write-ins.
 We have so many to choose from from all over the NTX-sphere, some that I even manage to get on the calendar, but check out our FB page, because spontaneous ones pop up all the time: https://www.facebook.com/groups/NaNoWriMoNTX.
 If you haven't joined us at one yet, I totally recommend it.
 If you're nervous or shy, really, you don't have to say a word.
 I didn't for the whole month when I first joined the Rough Writers.

 Thank you, and keep on keeping on, friends.

-11 months agoHey, everyone!
+about 1 year agoHey, everyone!
 Just two and a half more days until lift-off.
 Hope you have your notes ready, your caffeine well-stocked, and your do-not-disturb signs hung.

 We're having our official kick-off party on Oct 31 11 PM-Nov 1 2 AM to launch some midnight word count at the Denny's in McKinney, off University (280) and the Central Expressway (75).
 You're welcome to come in costume!
 If you want to, you can arrive a little early to get a food order in (remember, it's helpful to buy at least $5 worth of food per person and tip your waitress well, because we want them to keep liking us).